La Paz, Bolivia – At the Top of the World and in the Heart of the Witches’ Market

 9. Cholita Wrestling

-To travel to La Paz, Bolivia, is to step into one of South America’s most vibrant and authentically traditional cities.
-While it is not the constitutional capital (Sucre holds that title), La Paz is the executive capital and seat of government, and for many, it feels like Bolivia’s beating heart.
+Travelling to La Paz, Bolivia, feels like stepping into one of South America’s most vibrant and authentically traditional cities.
+While Sucre is Bolivia’s constitutional capital, La Paz serves as the executive capital and seat of government.
+For many, it feels like the beating heart of the nation.
+Travel here becomes enriching when you dive beyond the landmarks to explore the cultural and historical layers that define the city’s identity.

 Cholitas in La Paz, Bolivia | Photo: Travel In Culture